sol5000/gto/README.md

 same results with a Plotly equity distribution graph.
 The sidebar contains form controls and a theme configuration hint.
 A CSV download button appears after a simulation.
+Select **Basic**, **Advanced** or **Equilibrium** mode from the sidebar.
+Advanced exposes extra controls like iteration count and weighted ranges, while Equilibrium runs a simple solver demonstration.

 ## Strict vs Bets mode